sahibpreetsingh12/cazton_phi-1.5/Readme.md

 ## Problem Statement - In this project we had to scrape data from cazton.com then fine tune a Open source LLM  for chat conversation

-## OS used : - macos and using macbook air m1
+## OS used : - macos and using macbook air m1 and kaggle notebooks for GPU

 ### Python packeages used :-
 1. Langchain